codeshark304/RespiraCare-Real-Time-Respiratory-Disease-Detection-and-Classification-using-Arduino-Nano33/README.md

-# RespiroCare: Real-Time Respiratory Disease Detection and Classification
+# RespiraCare: Real-Time Respiratory Disease Detection and Classification

 ## 🚀 Overview
-**RespiroCare** is an AI-powered respiratory disease detection system designed for rural patients.
+**RespiraCare** is an AI-powered respiratory disease detection system designed for rural patients.
 Using an **Arduino Nano 33** and machine learning, the system analyzes cough sounds in real-time to detect and classify potential respiratory conditions.
 This low-cost, portable solution aims to enhance early diagnosis and healthcare accessibility in underserved areas.

 ## 🛠️ Features
 - **Real-time analysis** of cough patterns.